rmsk2/rustpwman/README.md

 ### Delete entry

 Use this menu entry to delete the currently selected password entry.
 Before deleting the entry the user is prompted whether the entry is really to be deleted.

+### Rename entry

+Via this menu entry the curretly selected entry can be renamed.
+It is not allowed to use the empty string as a new name. rustpwman also checks that the no entry with the new name already exists.

 ### Clear entry